1Password Review - Robust Business Password Management

 For a very reasonable fee, 1Password can mitigate these risks.
 The Travel Mode feature allows you to mark vaults as being “travel safe.”
 When this mode is active, “unsafe vaults” will be removed from your device.

-That way, any sensitive credential they may contain will be out of reach if you’re forced to input your 1Password master password and unlock the app.
+That way, any sensitive credentials they may contain will be out of reach if you’re forced to input your 1Password master password and unlock the app.

 While 1Password doesn’t like the term dark web monitoring, that’s exactly what Watchtower is, plus more.
 In partnership with “Have I Been Pwned,” 1Password checks dark web databases to see if any of your credentials have been compromised.